hunsalz/log4Esp/README.md

 * Support of formatted strings in flash memory / [PROGMEM on ESP8266](http://arduino-esp8266.readthedocs.io/en/latest/PROGMEM.html)
 * Support of multiple different log destination appenders
 * Support of filter options for log events
+* Support of adjustable output formats
-* Easily to extend with your own logging routines
+* Easily extend to your own logging routines

 ## Examples